Bob Sapp: 2003

 Sapp's first defeat came at his fourth match, pitted against former K-1 champion Mirko Cro Cop on March 30, 2003.
 Despite being dedicated to mixed martial arts at the moment, Cro Cop had accepted the bout due to a lack of fighters willing to matchup with Sapp after his 2002 performance.
-Sapp also prepared specially for the fight, learning proper muay thai and rumoredly training under Bas Rutten.
-Although Sapp pushed the fight for a minute, the mobile Cro Cop landed a liver shot and followed with a left hand that broke completely Sapp's orbital bone, making him collapse on the mat and give up while in visible pain.
+Sapp also prepared specially for the fight, learning proper muay Thai and rumoredly training under Bas Rutten.
+Although Sapp pushed the fight for a minute, the mobile Cro Cop landed a liver shot and followed with a left hand that shattered Sapp's orbital bone, causing him to collapse on the mat and give up while in visible pain.
 He would need urgent surgery to repair the damage.
 Both Sapp and Cro Cop later talked about rematching under MMA rules, but this never came to fruition.
 Before this, Sapp had been placed in an upcoming fight against Francisco Filho, which had to be scrapped due to Sapp being ruled out from competition due to the injury.

 A month later, hoping to capitalize on the success of Sapp and others, K-1 made a new fighting division called "Beast" (Sapp's nickname), which featured superheavyweights fighters such as Choi Hong-man.
 However, the division was stopped after two events due to disappointing reviews and gate takes.
 Still, Sapp was perceived to play a role in popularizing superheavyweights like Choi or Giant Silva in the sport, which he considered an accomplishment.

 In August, Sapp participated in a special K-1 event in Las Vegas, where he went against Ultimate Fighting Championship veteran Kimo Leopoldo.
 Sapp had trained orthodox kickboxing with fellow UFC champion Maurice Smith for the match, and it could be noted in several powerful punches and knees that stunned Leopoldo.
 However, Sapp's stamina started to falter, which a slightly better conditioned Leopoldo capitalized on to take his turn, eventually knocking Sapp down at the end of the round.
 Controversy happened before the second, as referee Nobuaki Kakuda seemed to be deliberately giving Sapp time to recover, but the match continued anyway.
 Perceiving himself outclassed at a technical level, Sapp decided to return to his old bullrushing style, which paid off quickly by knocking Leopoldo down with a left hand.
 The UFC fighter tried to return the favor, but Sapp was already en route to overpower him and finally rendered him KO with an unchecked rabbit punch.
 In a marked contrast to Japan, American audiences booed Sapp.